Child development at 6-8 years: what’s happening

 Playing and learning

-Your child’s play is complex now, and he often plays out ideas he’s come across at school or in the media.
+Your child’s play is complex now, and she often plays out ideas she’s come across at school or in the media.
 For example, you might find yourself serving dinner to a scuba diver, a rock star – or maybe even the Prime Minister!

-Because your child is better at controlling her own behaviour and emotions, she also copes better with games that involve rules, as well as winning, losing and playing fair.
+Because your child is better at controlling his own behaviour and emotions, he copes better with games that involve rules, as well as with winning, losing and playing fair.

 Friendships can also be challenging because friends can sometimes be bossy or cranky.
-Sometimes they might even leave your child out – for example, ‘If you play with David you can’t be my friend anymore!’
+Sometimes they might even leave your child out.
 Most of your child’s relationships will be positive, but keep an eye out for signs of bullying.

 Your child might also start to play more with children of the same gender.

-Your child wants to please the important adults in her life, like her parents and teachers, so doing things the ‘right way’ becomes very important to her.
-On the other hand, she might sometimes seem over-confident.
+Your child wants to please the important adults in his life, like his parents and teachers, so doing things the ‘right way’ becomes very important to him.
+On the other hand, he might sometimes seem over-confident.

 Your child is easily embarrassed and sensitive to other people’s views and beliefs.
 In fact, your child has lots of empathy for family and friends when they’re distressed.
-But at times he can be very self-critical and might need your help to focus on the things he does well.
+But at times she can be very self-critical and might need your help to focus on the things she does well.

-You might notice that your child is more aware of events she has seen or heard on the news, like natural disasters.
-This growing awareness of the world can cause some anxiety and fear, so talking about tough topics can help your child make sense of the world.
+You might notice that your child is more aware of disaster news and distressing news stories.
+This growing awareness can cause some anxiety and fear, so talking about tough topics can help your child make sense of things.

 Your child has a much better understanding of the relationship between cause and effect.
 He begins to see how his actions affect other people, although sometimes he still seems self-centred.